Golden-brown zucchini parmesan fritters on tray

 • Spoon small piles of grated Parmigiano directly onto the baking paper, spacing them apart.

-• Shape the rested mixture into 16 compact balls and place each one on top of a Parmigiano pile.
-Press gently to stabilise.
+• Shape the rested mixture into 16 compact balls, then place each on top of a pile of Parmigiano.
+Press gently to stabilize.

-• Bake for approximately 20 minutes, until the Parmigiano has melted and formed a golden crust and the fritters are set.
+• Bake for approximately 20 minutes, until the Parmigiano has melted, formed a golden crust, and the fritters are set.

 • Allow to rest for 5 minutes before serving.